Short Term Exposure Limitminute read

 The short term exposure could be measured in a similar manner or in most cases simply by collecting a sample over a 15 minute period.

-After all engineering controls to eliminate the hazard have been used, should there be a situation in which someone may be exposed to a hazard that exceeds the short term exposure limit, warning signs and labels should be used.
-If administrative controls are being used, than employees must not enter certain areas.
-Those areas (including doorways and other access points) should be marked with either danger or warning signs.
-If some employees are allowed in areas in which the short term exposure limit may be exceeded, signs should inform them about the hazards and PPE requirements.
+After all engineering controls have been applied to eliminate the hazard, should there be a situation in which someone may be exposed to a hazard that exceeds the short term exposure limit, use warning signs and labels.
+If administrative controls are being used, then employees must not enter certain areas; those areas (including doorways and other access points) should display danger or warning signs.
+If some employees are allowed in areas where the short term exposure limit may be exceeded, post signs to inform them about the hazards and PPE requirements.
 The most effective safety signs are those with a message specific to the situation.
 You can quickly and easily make industry-compliant safety signs to address any situation using a DuraLabel industrial labeling system.